captainsparrow02/sensor_iot_project/README.md

 Creating fastapi    ... done
 Creating publisher  ... done
 ```
-You can view the sensor data using the following API-endpoints.
+You can view the sensor data using the following API endpoints.
-* For fetching latest 10 sensor readings using a specific sensor ID - http://0.0.0.0:8080/sensor/{id} *`# Replace id with sensor ID`*
+* For fetching the latest 10 sensor readings using a specific sensor ID - http://0.0.0.0:8080/sensor/{id} *`# Replace id with sensor ID`*
 * For fetching all sensors data for a given date range - http://0.0.0.0:8080/date?start_date={YYYY-MM-DD}&end_date={YYYY-MM-DD} *`# Replace YYYY-MM-DD with date for both start and end date.`*

 To view the logs for the `sensor-publish`, `sensor-subscribe` and `backend-api` services, use the following commands.